full-length episode, read along, S05 Jennifer Prokop full-length episode, read along, S05 Jennifer Prokop

 CONTENT NOTE: Because Dark Romance can include all sorts of problematic content, we don’t shy away from many of those topics in this episode.
 Proceed with caution, both in listening and in reading.

-AUDIO NOTE: Due to countless irregularities, planned and unplanned, the audio in this episode isn’t up to our normal standards.
+AUDIO NOTE: Due to countless irregularities, expected and unexpected, the audio in this episode isn’t up to our normal standards.
 But it sounds fine.

 Thank you, as always, for listening!
 Please follow us on your favorite podcasting app, and if you are up for leaving a rating or review there, we would be very grateful!